 - Bangkok at €1,379 (~SEK 14,537)

 Most connections feature two trips in Etihad’s long haul business cabin.
-From Sweden, you will first be on board of a flight with Etihad’s partner SAS taking you to another European city such as Manchester, Frankfurt, Zurich, or Rome.
+From Sweden, you will first be on board of a flight with Etihad’s partner SAS taking you to another European city such as Manchester, Frankfurt, Zurich, Rome or Brussels.
 From there, the carrier from the United Arab Emirates will take over.

 On most flights, the airline will operate a Boeing 777 or 787 Dreamliner.
 Check out these two flight reports to get a better impression of Etihad’s long-haul business class product: